dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 alignment with the values of humanism?

 Theology PhD's have written dissertations on this and similar topics.
-Studying apocalyptic myth like Ragnarok is Eschatology, but there's probably a more specific label for this specific study of design principles in eschatology and religion.
+Studying apocalyptic myth like Ragnarok is eschatology, but there's probably a more specific label for this specific study of design principles in eschatology and religion.
 What interests me most is the precise information compression in eschatological works.
 How